Jitendranarayan/Form.php/README.md

 Page 2: location, age and university

 A final success page with a thank you message by dynamically fetching the person's name, "Thank you for filling the form {name}."
-Ensure validation exists on the form.
-Host the form on any free portal & share the link with me.